-Once a manager has considered your complaint, they will tell you what they have decided.
-The manager should reply within 30 calendar days of the complaint being raised with them.
+Once a reviewing officer has considered your complaint, they will tell you what they have decided.
+The reviewing officer should reply within 30 calendar days of the complaint being raised with them.

 The Information Commissioner will not respond to your service complaint personally, even if you write directly to her.
-She has delegated responsibility for reviewing our service in specific cases to managers.
+She has delegated responsibility for reviewing our service in specific cases to reviewing officers.

 Make your complaint

 For information about what we do with personal data see our privacy notice.

 Also available in Welsh language / Cymraeg (pdf)